Vanilagy/Marbleland/docs/api.md

 	missionInfo: Record<string, string>, // All the properties of the .mis file's MissionInfo element
 	dependencies: string[], // The list of files (assets) the given level depends on
 	playInfo: GameDefinition[], // Contains the definitions of the games the level can be played on
-	leaderboardInfo: LeaderboardDefinition[] // Contains the definitions of the leaderboards available for the level }
+	leaderboardInfo: ReducedLeaderboardDefinition[] // Contains the definitions of the leaderboards available for the level }
 ```